Printing Terms

 Emboss

 A process by which a dye is used for raising an area of paper to create letterforms, shapes and textures.
-The dye can be made of magnesium, which is created from exposing light to the magnesium and leaving only the form of the artwork to be pressed into paper, or brass which is hand done, is more expensive but looks very good with beveled edges and fine detail.
+The dye can be made of magnesium, which is created from exposing light to the magnesium and leaving only the form of the artwork to be pressed into paper.
+Brass can also be used but is hand done and therefore more expensive.
+It looks very good with beveled edges and fine detail.
 See also blind embossing, debossing.

 Emulsion